Vicg853/obsidian-md-storage/L1/Graph theory - L1/Particular graphs.md

 An interesting property to notice, is that a 4th order complete graph is the last to be planar.
 All superior ordered graphs can't be drawn without presenting crossed edges.

-Similarly a planar graph will usually be colored with at most 4 different colours.
+Similarly a planar graph will usually be colored with at most 4 different colours